BAS | Process 05 - Final Burnishing

 The Petrified Stone (High-Gloss)

 For pieces destined to carry a brilliant, reflective sheen, we look to the earth.
 We meticulously burnish the surface using a piece of fossil wood (petrified wood).
-This ancient stone smooths the lacquer into a uniform, flawless, silk-gloss foundation.
+This ancient stone smooths the lacquer into a refined, silk-like foundation.

 The Teak Charcoal (Modern Matte)

-For a more contemporary, understated aesthetic, we require a different touch.
-We use fine teak charcoal, rubbing it into the surface to gently diffuse the light.
-This technique achieves a soft, velvety, non-reflective base that perfectly suits modern interior spaces.
+For a more contemporary, understated aestheti, we require a different touch using fine teak charcoal.
+Rubbing it into the surface gently diffuses the light, achieving a soft, velvety, non-reflective base that naturally complements modern interior spaces.